-Underarm sweat can be an embarrassing issue for anyone, especially if you’re in a public or professional setting where eyes will be on you.
+Underarm sweat can be an embarrassing issue for anyone, especially if you’re sweating too much in a public or professional setting where eyes will be on you.
 Being the butt of someone else’s joke is never fun, and sometimes deodorants and antiperspirants just won’t prevent the sweat.
 However, one antiperspirant product has risen to popularity in recent years: underarm sweat pads.

 The goal of these pads is to stick under the arm and either absorb or prevent sweat entirely.
 Sounds great, right?
 Well, that may not be so, and today we’re going to take a look at underarm sweat pads to see how well they really work.

 Most sweat pads are made completely of cotton, although some will have a vinyl lining along the back for extra protection.
 The pads are generally lined with adhesive, and are meant to stick to your underarms, although a few reusable models have straps and can be worn like undergarments.

 The good news about these pads is that for the most part they really do work.
 Although it isn’t a perfect solution, the pads can stop most of the sweat in your underarms from getting into your shirt.
 However, as with most things, there’s a catch.

 The pads will usually work when they actually stay in place, but that’s not always the case.
 The adhesive pads can fall off in some cases and get stuck inside your shirt, or fall out if your shirt is untucked.
 Needless to say, this would be even more embarrassing than just having some small sweat stains.
 If you use the strapped versions, they are more likely to stay in place, but can still shift around and need to be adjusted.
 Not only that, but the straps can show through your shirt, drawing some looks in your direction.